Trixie Belden Editions

 - "Trixie Belden" is written in the same italicized/cursive script across the covers.

 - Inside covers (end papers) have nicely colored head-n-shoulder portraits of Trixie and Honey with their "cursive signatures."
-Both their smiles and their signatures seem to match their personalities.
+(See below.)
+Their smiles and their signatures match their personalities.

 - Art work by Paul Frame (covers, some inside pictures) is a definite improvement.